Werbschaft/blocks/README.md

 [https://github.com/getkirby/kirby/archive/feature/blocks.zip](https://github.com/getkirby/kirby/archive/feature/blocks.zip)

 This is a complete kirby folder.
 Replace your current installation with it and **make sure to wipe your media folder**.
-It might also be required to flush the browser cache if the builder field does not show up correctly.
+It might also be required to flush the browser cache if the blocks field does not show up correctly.

 ## Issues